LostOxygen/llm-confidentiality/README.md

 |[Typoglycemia](https://twitter.com/lauriewired/status/1682825103594205186?s=20) | ```typoglycemia``` | |

 # Finetuning to create enhanced system prompts
-This section covers the possible LLaMA2 finetuning options to create enhanced system prompts.
+This section covers the possible LLaMA2 finetuning options.
+The first finetuning options is on a dataset consisting of system prompts to safely instruct an LLM to keep a secret key safe.
+The second finetuning option (using the ```--train_robust``` option) is using system prompts and adversarial prompts to harden the model against prompt injection attacks.

 ## Setup
 Additionally to the above setup run